Moctezuma's headdress: Description

 Though it likely served as a headdress, it has also been identified in other ways.
 As a headdress, its appearance matches that which is seen in contemporary Aztec codices being worn by priests during the festival of Xocotlhuetzi.
 However, its appearance also matches that of other kinds of objects also seen in contemporary depictions.
 In Codex Cozcatzin, emperor Axayácatl is depicted during the Battle of Tlatelolco wearing a quetzal-feathered battle standard and some sort of large device in the back, both of which have a similar appearance.
 In all situations, it appears that the object is associated with the deity Quetzalcoatl.
-Regardless, there is no direct edivence which suggests that it actually belonged to Moctezuma.
+Regardless, there is no direct evidence which suggests that it actually belonged to Moctezuma.